 Other studies have explored what specific genes may underlie a person’s grateful (or less grateful) disposition.
 One promising candidate is a gene, CD38, involved in the secretion of the neuropeptide oxytocin.
 A study by Sara Algoe and colleagues found that differences in this gene were significantly associated with the quality and frequency of expressions of gratitude toward a romantic partner in both the lab and in regular daily life.

-In one part of this study, for example, members of heterosexual romantic couples noted whether “I thanked my partner for something he/she did that I appreciated” every night for two weeks.
+In one part of this study, for example, members of heterosexual romantic couples noted whether “I thanked my partner for something they did that I appreciated” every night for two weeks.
 Partners with one particular variant of the CD38 gene reported thanking their partners about 45 percent of the days, whereas partners with another variant thanked their partners more than 70 percent of the days.
 That’s a difference of about three and a half days without expressions of gratitude in some couples.

 Another gene that appears to influence gratitude is a gene called “COMT,” which is involved in the recycling of the neurotransmitter dopamine in the brain.
 A recent study by Jinting Liu and colleagues found that people with one version of this gene reported experiencing more gratitude, while people with another version reported feeling less grateful.
 This result was consistent with the results of an earlier study that found that the brains of people with the “less grateful” version of the gene showed a greater “negativity bias”—they responded more to fearful faces as compared to neutral faces, and less to happy faces.

 While the “less grateful” version of the COMT gene isn’t all bad—there is evidence it has advantages for memory and attention—the results reported by Liu and colleagues suggest that this gene variant may also predispose people to be not only less sensitive to positive life events but also super-sensitive to negative life events.